-While surveys claim 1 in 5 people deal with “mental health issues” at any given time, we believe life’s journey and its inevitable challenges make mental health a “5-in-5” topic that exists on a continuum for everyone.
-We will use Project Thrive to emphasize that everyone should be supported and encouraged to discuss mental wellness freely — while offering biweekly initiatives designed to help everyone thrive.
+While surveys claim 1 in 5 people deal with “mental health issues” at any given time, we believe life’s journey and its inevitable challenges make mental health a “5-in-5” concept that exists on a continuum for everyone.
+We use Project Thrive to emphasize that everyone should be supported and encouraged to discuss mental wellness freely.

 Project Thrive is meant to open dialogue, not diagnose.
 Neither the Chicago Wolves nor their affiliates provide clinical or medical care of any kind via their relationship with the #SameHere Global Mental Health Movement.
 At no time should a visitor/follower have an expectation of care or professional services being available or rendered.